Nandakishore695/Basic-Javascript--Example-For-Beginner/README.md

 # Basic Javascript Questions and Answer

+**History of Javascript**

+- JavaScript was invented by Brendan Eich in 1995.It was originally named Mocha, but quickly became known as LiveScript and, later, JavaScript.
 **1.What is JavaScript?**
 - JavaScript is a client-side scripting language used to create dynamic features for web applications, making them more user-friendly and engaging.(e.g :-clickable buttons, popup menus, etc.)